meetmakwana19/about-git/README.md

 # Git Cheatsheet

+If you have any doubt/question then please feel free to raise the issue on github or can contact me on my other social media profiles and link of those social media profiles can be found on my github profile page.
+And also if there's any correction or new addition from your side for my cheatsheet then I would be priviliged to get your contritbution. 🙏🏻
+Hope you have a good time here 🥰

  All the following steps are prefered to be followed and executed on 'Git Bash' after installing it on your machine.

 To check your git version